 Consumers can find drug store merchandise almost anywhere these days, so unless your pharmacy is the only game in town, it’s a good idea to create an environment that sets your business apart from the competition.
-Like you, consumers prefer to shop in a store that’s clean, comfortable and easy to find their wanted items.
+Like you, consumers prefer to shop in a store that’s clean, comfortable, and easy to find their wanted items.
 Your goal should be to provide this place.
-Your clientele have a need to fill their prescriptions.
+Your clientele has a need to fill their prescriptions.
 Why not capitalize on that need?
 Just putting up rows of shelves stocked with pharmacy essentials will present sales, but you may be missing out on countless more that walk out your door forever.
 Done right and you will attract new customers, keep them coming back, and maximize your sales.
 That’s where the elements of design come into play.
-A well designed store will make your business more consumer friendly and a lot more profitable.
+A well-designed store will make your business more consumer-friendly and a lot more profitable.

 Aisle Spacing: Tight aisles are bad for business.
 Shoppers need an environment where they can linger and move around comfortably at their own speed.
 Aisle spacing should be no less than four feet across.
 If a customer looks down an aisle where someone is already shopping and she knows she’ll have to brush up against that person to pass, chances are she won’t bother going down that aisle at all.
 Customers in busy aisles tend to get annoyed once they’ve been bumped, and irritated shoppers won’t hang around for very long or may leave without buying a thing.
 Worse yet, a confrontation may scar a person’s perception of your store altogether.